manibomma/flutter/sampleapp/README.md

          efficient to use [new ListView].
 Even more efficient, however, is to create the instances on demand using this constructor's itemBuilder callback.

+9. When a tile is tapped, the function call setState() to notify the framework that the state has been changed.